owntone/owntone-server/docs/advanced/radio-streams.md

 following may help.

-First, understand what and how the particular stream is sending information. ffprobe is a command that can be used to interegrate most of the stream information. `ffprobe <http://stream.url>` should give you some useful output, look at the Metadata section, below is an example.
+First, understand what and how the particular stream is sending information.
+`ffprobe` is a command that can be used to integrate most of the stream information. `ffprobe <http://stream.url>` should give you some useful output, look at the Metadata section, below is an example.